 Tesla's Elon Musk offers to solve power crisis in South Australia

-MELBOURNE: Tesla Inc boss Elon Musk on Friday offered to save Australia's most renewable-energy dependent state from blackouts by installing 100 megawatt hours worth of battery storage within 100 days of signing a contract.
+MELBOURNE: Tesla Inc boss Elon Musk on Friday offered to save Australia's most renewable-energy dependent state from blackouts by installing 100 megawatt hours worth of battery storage, valued at US$25 million, within 100 days of signing a contract.

 Musk made the ambitious offer on social media, and the government said it could consider backing such a battery roll out by Tesla.